helmi75/test_algo2/README.md

 # test_algo2

-add a config.py file in the same directory whith this information .
+add a config.py file in the same directory whith this information\n .
 <code>
 #################################################### file start #######################################################################
 # crypto combination